Euclideon/udSDKSamples/README.md

 ## Contributing

-You've created a new fix or have developed a new integration for Euclideon Vault SDK, awesome!
+You've created a new fix, sample or have developed a new integration for Euclideon udSDK, awesome!

 1. If you haven't already, create a fork of the repository
 2. Create a topic branch, and make all of your changes on that branch